 It is now a peaceful place, surrounded by gorgeous nature and with a surprising amount of activities for tourists.

 Hiring an easyrider in Phong Na for one day was 11 pounds.
 I asked my hostel Easy Tiger to help.
 You can rent your own for less money, giving you more freedom.

 Alternatively, you can borrow a bicycle from your hostel.
 This is only recommended for stops which are near the main town.
 Exploring the National Park itself – including key locations such as Paradise Cave – is recommended on scooter due to long distances and hilly roads.

 The cave was discovered in 2005 by the British cave association.
 1km of the massive 36km cave is open to tourists.
 No list of things to do in Phong Nha would be complete without this mighty cave network!

 This place has to be seen to believed.
 I’ve seen a LOT of caves while travelling and frankly?
 This one ruined all the others for me!
 It really is like walking into another planet – the most otherworldly place I’ve experienced.
 Unfortunately, I found it very hard to photograph – the scale of it is beyond what my camera can take in.

-The limestone formations loom all around you, and the artificial lighting creates a mystical effect.
+The limestone formations loom all around the wooden boardwalk and the artificial lighting creates an increasingly mystical effect.